 Once you’ve made the wise choice to invest in a valuable machine like a lawn mower, the next thing you need to do is take proper care of it.
 While this might seem like a no-brainer, there are some steps you can take to ensure you’re performing correct lawn mower maintenance.
 Here at Gamble’s Sales & Service, we’re here to help.
 We want to make sure your machine lasts for many years to come.
-If you’re still in the market for a new lawn mower, be sure to visit us in Clark County, OH just outside Dayton and Columbus.
+If you’re still in the market for a new lawn mower or need an expert to fix your mower, be sure to visit us in Clark County, OH just outside Dayton and Columbus.

 One of the first things to know about lawn mower maintenance is that basic care plays an important role in the life of your machine.
 For example, if you take your lawn mower out for the first time in several months or even a year, you should consider bringing it in for service to have the oil and filters changed.
 If you let your machine sit idle over the winter season, it’s critical to ensure your lawn mower is ready for use again.

 Another good practice is to familiarize yourself with your owner’s manual.
 This will help you determine how often your machine needs to be serviced.
 Additionally, it’ll probably offer some helpful maintenance tips you can try at home.
 Believe it or not, many small issues can be solved with the help of your owner’s manual.

 A great way to ensure your machine remains in tip-top shape is to keep it clean.
 Remember that your mowing deck can become obstructed with mulch and grass clippings over time.
 When you add water and mud to that, the resulting residue will harden and become more difficult to remove.
 This can lead to long-term damage, so cleaning your machine should always be a high priority.
 With regular cleaning, you can prevent buildup and wear and tear to the undercarriage.